 - A. If it has been determined that the child was abducted and there is sufficient suspect information to provide to the public, the State/National Amber Alert System shall be activated. - B. The process for initiating the Amber Alert shall be followed.
-This can be found at the following website: www.AmberAlertWisconsin.org.
-The Communications Center shall provide the required information to the Dane County Communications Center who shall initiate the state wide Amber Alert.
+This can be found at the following website: https://amberalert.widoj.gov/.
+The Communications Center shall provide the required information to the Wisconsin State Patrol Traffic Management Center who then contacts a DCI Supervisor for approval and activation.
 Amber Alert is not to be used for runaways or family abductions unless the child's life is in danger.
 All of the following conditions are required prior to initiating the Amber Alert System: - 1.
 Child must be 17 years of age or younger - 2.
 Child must be in danger of serious bodily harm or death. - 3.
-Initiating agency must have enough descriptive information about the child, the suspect(s) and/or the suspect vehicle(s) to believe an immediate broadcast alert shall help locate the child.
+Initiating agency must have enough descriptive information about the child, the suspect(s) and/or the suspect vehicle(s) to believe an immediate broadcast alert shall help locate the child. - C. Wisconsin Department of Justice (DOJ) must be contacted to cancel the alert within one hour of locating the subject of the alert.
+The supervisor or MOC shall notify the Communication Center or other designee to cancel the alert.